la2050/archive/_projects/2014/revitalizing-la-tierra-de-la-culebra-community-art-park.md

     to inspire them to take these sustainable approaches home to share with friends and family.
 Providing access to exploration, knowledge, and self-empowerment through activity versus just free giveaways.
-  cost: >-
-    We are projecting that this project will cost $100,000.
-How can we be so certain?
-The flexibility of the project plan allows us to use all the funds while not having to exceed their limit.
-A fraction will be used for park maintenace (utility bills, park lease, rent for headquarters, insurance), about a quarter will be used for administrative purposes (yes, only that much out from this fund for two main directors), we are projecting half will be used to the major builing project (shipping containers and refurbishing), and the rest will be paid out as needed for workshop materials, volunteer stipends, and cultural events.
-We already have the land and human resources (many many volunteers acquired through 22 years of networking.
-By the community, for the community, eliminating middleman fees as much as possible.
-  budget: "This link is to a live document detailing how we will use $100,000 for this project.\r\n\r\nhttps://docs.google.com/document/d/1cqbwRVNBwRaVwaJUxxRVLtgtaAfTYglPFAp7xpnmSvY/edit?usp=sharing"
   resources_money: '1'
   resources_staff: '0'
   resources_publicity: '1'